Blaine Graboyes: Gamers are underserved audience

 In this interview with CalvinAyre.com’s Becky Liggero, Blaine Graboyes of Gameco, Inc. shares his views on the end result of a synergy between video game and gambling industries.

-Driving traffic and keeping gamblers engaged with their offerings are two of the main challenges that many operators face nowadays.
-Whether gambling operators like it or not, traditional games like casino slot machines doesn’t appeal to the younger tech-savvy generation who grew up playing video and arcade games.
+Driving traffic and keeping gamblers engaged with their offerings are two of the main challenges that casino operators face nowadays.
+Whether operators like it or not, traditional games like slot machines don’t appeal to the younger tech-savvy generation who grew up playing video and arcade games.

 That’s why many young players are instead drawn to the allure of eSports and other online games.
 For those who are in the 20 to 35-year-old age bracket, what matters to them is the total gaming experience.